The short version:

 I have been a member of the Broad Universe advisory board, and have been a workshop pro at WisCon for several years.
 I was also a SFWA web volunteer, worked on the program books for United Fan Con and Noreascon 4, spent two years as support staff for Viable Paradise, and was a Speculative Literature Foundation online mentor in their pilot program.

 My other creative outlets are bellydance and radio theater.
 I'm one-half of the tribal fusion duo Tassellations, and perform as a soloist as well.
 I'm one of the voices in The Fantastic Fate of Frederick Farnsworth the Fifth, and have performed extensively with the Post-Meridian Radio Players.

-And in the realm of the mundane, I have a spouse and three cats, and as is probably obvious from my writing, I live in the Boston area.
+And in the realm of the mundane, I have a spouse and two cats, and as is probably obvious from my writing, I live in the Boston area.